Oct 17, 2022

 Let the crawlers do the work

-Submit a sitemap (in XML format)
+Submit a sitemap URL (in XML format)

 Request indexing manually